-5.7 Prior to any site works being undertaken, a pre-commencement meeting on site between the Site Manager, Arboricultural Consultant and project management representatives (if the latter are required) will be carried out in order to understand and agree key stages for the implementation of tree protection measures and operations and to allow any aspect of the process to be discussed.
+5.5 Prior to any site works being undertaken, a pre-commencement meeting on site between the Site Manager, Arboricultural Consultant and project management representatives (if the latter are required) will be carried out in order to understand and agree key stages for the implementation of tree protection measures and operations and to allow any aspect of the process to be discussed.

-5.8 Details of discussions and agreements made in the meeting will be recorded by the arboricultural consultant and backed by photos.
+5.6 Details of discussions and agreements made in the meeting will be recorded by the arboricultural consultant and backed by photos.
 Written reports can be supplied to project management and/or the Local Planning Authority, should this be required.

-ERCTION OF PROTECTIVE BARRIERS
+ERECTION OF PROTECTIVE BARRIERS

-5.9 The Tree Protection Plans show the location of tree protection fencing to be erected around the RPAs prior to the commencement of works.
+5.7 The Tree Protection Plans show the location of tree protection fencing to be erected around the RPAs prior to the commencement of works.
 Protective barriers must remain in place through the entire course of the construction phase of the development and can only be moved in consultation with the appointed arboricultural consultant.
 The barrier will be a 2m high fence robust enough to withstand impact from plant machinery supported by a system of vertical and horizontal scaffold tubes and supporting back stays as specified in Figure 2 of BS 5837:2012.

-5.10 Weatherproof signage will be attached to the barrier in locations clearly visible to contractors and site operatives.
-Examples of warning notices are provided in Appendix 5.

-5.11 Once the barriers have been placed and fixed into position, they are not to be removed or altered in any way unless consented by the arboricultural consultant to allow for supervised works to be carried out within the RPA of a tree.
+- 5.8 Weatherproof signage will be attached to the barrier in locations clearly visible to contractors and site operatives.
+Examples of warning notices are provided in Appendix 5. - 5.9 Once the barriers have been placed and fixed into position, they are not to be removed or altered in any way unless consented by the arboricultural consultant to allow for supervised works to be carried out within the RPA of a tree.
 The barriers are to remain in place until the conclusion of all site construction works but may be realigned, under arboricultural supervision, to allow works specified below to be completed.
-All works within the RPAs of retained trees will be the subject of arboricultural supervision.

-5.12 In areas where work will be undertaken in the RPAs of retained trees a combination of protective barriers and temporary ground protection will be employed.
+All works within the RPAs of retained trees will be the subject of arboricultural supervision. - 5.10 In areas where work will be undertaken in the RPAs of retained trees a combination of protective barriers and temporary ground protection will be employed. - 5.11 All operations relating to installation of cellular confinement 'no-dig' surfacing must be supervised and recorded by the project's arboricultural consultant.